CypriotUnknown/blog-scraper/README.md

 ## Overview

 This application publishes the scraped data to a Redis client.
 It also stores the scraped data in JSON format.
 If you want to publish to redis either place a file named `redis-conf.json` inside the main blog folder; or you can optionally specify the path to this configuration file using the `CONFIG_PATH` environment variable.
 The output files are located at `data/articles.json`.
+The data published to Redis is JSON object that can be sent to a Discord webhook as a list of Discord Embeds.

 ## Configuration